AlexandreGdl/solar-system/README.md

 ```
 In order to test this application I will use Jest and run GitHub Action at every PR done on the project (Simulating I am working with other people)

 I added Jest at the end because I had no Idea what to really test since I am not a big fan of the snapshot test.
 But I did find out what to test and how to do that.
-Also I tested one component as Exemple, not every component but test are setup and just wanting for other file to test.
+Also I tested one component as Exemple, not every component but test are setup and just waiting for other file to test.
 ```

 ESLint
 ```
-This project use ESLint to provide homogenous code through the whole project, not-depending on who write the code.
+This project use ESLint to provide homogeneous code throughout the whole project, not-depending on who writes the code.
 Same as Jest, every PR is checked running ESLint command line
 ```

 ## Context